psa/hugo-html5up-striped/README.md

 * excerpt.perPage: Number of post excerpts to show per page (over this gets paginated)
 * search.google.cx: custom search ID for Google
+* maxPagination: Maximum number of paginated pages to list (default 10)
 * sharethis:
   * id: Your sharethis publisher ID
   * sites: Array of ShareThis supported sites to provide